 An organisation is responsible for personal information in its possession or custody, including information that has been transferred to a third party for processing.
 In general terms, organisations must use contractual or other means, which usually include technical measures, to provide a comparable level of protection while the information is being processed by a third-party service provider or other entity.
 The OPC has also suggested that consent may be required for transfers to service providers, although this view is controversial, and no legislative amendment has been made.
 Additional considerations, including notice to individuals, are applicable regarding the use of service providers located outside of Canada.
 Certain provincial privacy laws impose additional obligations in relation to cross-border transfers.

 Organisations are not specifically required to maintain general data processing records under private sector data protection law.
-However, in order to demonstrate compliance, consent, and other requirements, if challenged by a complainant, commissioner, or the court, it can be crucial to maintain records.
-Certain record keeping is specifically required in respect of breaches under PIPEDA in certain circumstances as noted below.
+However, in order to demonstrate compliance, consent, and other requirements if challenged by a complainant, commissioner, or the court, it can be crucial to maintain records.
+Certain record keeping is specifically required in respect of breaches under PIPEDA or provincial privacy laws in certain circumstances as noted below.
 Certain record keeping is also required in relation to CASL.

-Organisations are not specifically required to carry out a Data Protection Impact Assessment or Privacy Impact Assessment under the private sector data protection laws, but this can represent a best practice and due diligence.
+Organisations are not specifically required to carry out a Data Protection Impact Assessment or Privacy Impact Assessment ('PIA') under PIPEDA, AB PIPA, or BC PIPA, but this can represent a best practice and due diligence.

 - there has been use or disclosure without authority;